 Whatever your long term career goals, we’re here to support you.
 Through an open dialogue, we help our people to build the capabilities, experiences and networks they need to boost their careers.

 Coordinating and controlling complex change

-Home > Unspun > unspun 27 > Coordinating and controlling complex change
+Home > unspun > unspun 27 - Getting off to a good start > Coordinating and controlling complex change

 The Post Office is part of the fabric of people’s lives in the UK, and it is currently undergoing a high visibility business transformation.
 Read about how we have helped coordinate and control this complex change programme to manage delivery risks and ensure the programme is a success.